 |Akron, OH||987||Bourg, LA||185|

-What’s to Watch on MeTV?
+What’s to Watch at MeTV on Spectrum?

 The channel positions shown in the table above are accurate at the time of this blog.
 However, the actual channel numbers may vary based on your location.
 The provider reserves the right to change channel numbers.

 MeTV offers some of the best content in the business to fans of classic TV series and shows.
 The channel currently broadcasts licensed content from CBS and 20th Television.
 Fans can record their favorite content if they have a DVR in addition to the Spectrum Digital Receiver.
 Some of the best content you can currently watch on the network includes:

 First airing in 1972 to 1983, M*A*S*H is a comedy-drama revolving around a mobile army surgical hospital, which gives the show its acronym.
 The show was based on the hit live-action film of the same name in 1970.
 The film itself was a rendition of a 1968 best-selling novel by Richard Hooker.
 The show revolves around a team of army doctors stationed in South Korea during the Korean war.
 The show remains one of the highest-rated in American television history.

 The Andy Griffith Show